 Seven Worlds gets (most of) its science right, and explains its coolest concepts in many sidebars about space and physics.
 Extensive rules for scientifically sound space combat cover lasers and particle beams, cloud projectiles and point defenses, inertial movement, heat accumulation, and radiation.
 View and navigate the setting’s 3D digital starmap, coded in VRML (Virtual Reality Modeling Language), as a free download from SevenWorldsRPG.com.

-This bargain-priced Seven Worlds Bundle gives you the entire line, including the full-color 216-page Setting Guide and all seven campaign modules.
+This bargain-priced Seven Worlds Bundle had the entire line, including the full-color 216-page Setting Guide and all seven campaign modules.
 The basic book has plenty of detail on all seven planets, enough for a Firefly-style sandbox campaign unrelated to the epic.
 Yet Seven Worlds isn’t a setting with a story, but a story with a setting.
 Its calling card is its compelling full campaign, sort of a Savage Worlds Plot Point storyline on steroids — a well-developed arc with lots of interplanetary conflict, huge battles, and unmatchably high stakes.
 The story is, with no apologies, a railroad: The player characters are military officers who arrive at each scene in fixed sequence because they’re ordered to.
 That said, their success is never predetermined — quite the contrary!
 Pro tip: Run your sandbox sessions before you start the campaign proper, or anyway before you reach Module 2, Divided We Fall.
 The sweeping Seven Worlds narrative blows up the setting real good.